-After more than 700 nominations and 4500 votes, it's time to announce the winners of the 2017 Swift Community Awards, chosen by you!
+After over 1000 nominations and 6000 votes, it's time to announce the winners of the 2022 Swift Community Awards, chosen by you!
 Each category has one winner and one or more highly commended entries.

 Apart from WWDC, which conference was most interesting, insightful, or beneficial for your career?

-Highly commended: try!
-Swift.
+Highly commended: Swiftable.

 Getting your user interface right is never easy, but the right tools can make all the difference.
 Which design resource do you think deserves special praise?

-Highly commended: Zeplin.
+Highly commended: Sketch.

 Wrestling with iTunes Connect, handling continuous integration, getting user feedback, and more – these tools help developers do more with less.

-Highly commended: Buddybuild.
+Highly commended: Codemagic.

 Which one tool has done the most to make your app development life better?

-Highly commended: Kitura.
+Highly commended: Tower.

-There are lots of open-source Swift frameworks on GItHub, but which one stood out above the rest?
+There are lots of open-source Swift frameworks on GitHub, but which one stood out above the rest?

-Highly commended: Sourcery.
+Highly commended: Nuke.

-Highly commended: John Sundell.
+Highly commended: Anna Beltrami.